AriFordsham/GHCWiki/commentary.md

   - [AddingNewPrimitiveOperations](adding-new-primitive-operations): How to add new primitive operations to GHC Haskell.
   - [Replacing GMP](replacing-gmp-notes): Notes from an effort to replace GMP with another Bignum library.
   - [ExternalCore](external-core): Describes the process of bringing External Core up to speed.
 Once finished, this will simply describe what External Core is, and how it works.
+  - [HaddockComments](haddock-comments): Some notes about how the Haddock comment support is implemented.
 - The Runtime System

   - [GarbageCollectorNotes](garbage-collector-notes) Notes about GHC's existing single threaded garbage collector and development of a parallel GC.